Table Of Contents

 Bit Of Background about Amazon’s Algorithm & Us

-The founder Tom Buckland originally started as an SEO consultant.
+The founder Tom Buckland originally started as an Amazon SEO consultant.
 He built websites, ranked them and sold them for mid 6 figures.
 He is involved with 2 Ecommerce sites that make 6 figures in revenue per month, with the majority of this from organic traffic.
 He also has a link building agency in the UK that specialises in building white hat backlinks, that profits in the 6 figures a year range too.

 Long story short, we are addicted to algorithms.